fixflex/backend/README.md

 ## Database Schema 📊

 The database used for `fixflex` is MongoDB, a NoSQL database that stores data in a flexible, JSON-like format.

+### Why MongoDB? 🤔

+#### MongoDB is the suitable database for `fixflex` due to the following reasons:

+- `Geospatial Data Handling`: MongoDB has robust support for geospatial data, allowing FixFlex to efficiently store and query location-based data.
+This is particularly useful for matching tasks with nearby taskers and providing location-based search results.

+- `Real-Time Data Processing`: MongoDB provides real-time data processing capabilities, enabling FixFlex to handle real-time updates, notifications, and messaging between users and taskers.

+- `Cloud Integration with MongoDB Atlas`: MongoDB Atlas provides a cloud-based database service that offers high availability, scalability, and security, Plus, it offers a free tier to get started! 😊

 <!-- See [Database Schema](MongoDB-schema-visualization.md) file for more details. -->